Equatorial Guinea has a civil law legal system.

 Legislation

-• production of goods or services within the country;
+• production of goods and services within the country;

-• commercialisation of good of services in the country;
+• commercialisation of goods and services in the country;

 • hiring within the country;